 During the lease term in Southbridge

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
 As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Southbridge, the renter must allow us to go into the rental property.
-Some solid reasons to come into rental are to:
+If Nesbitt Realty has a good reason to come into a rental property in Southbridge, the renter must allow us to enter the rental home.
+Some justifiable reasons to access rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
 However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Southbridge.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass renters in Southbridge.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free archive for property owners in Southbridge
+a useful archive for property owners in Southbridge

-- Before you move a tenant into your property in Southbridge
+- Before you move a tenant into your investment in Southbridge

 - Collections and evictions